OMerkel/tempus-fugit/README.md

 It is a silent timer with visual feedback only!
 Remaining time is shown in both an analog and digital display, too, at the same time.

 In <a href="https://en.wikipedia.org/wiki/Agile_software_development">agile</a> environments like <a href="https://en.wikipedia.org/wiki/Scrum_%28software_development%29">SCRUM</a> the achievements are intended to be made in timeboxed manner. <i>tempus fugit</i> might be used as a kind reminder on remaining time of the <a href="https://en.wikipedia.org/wiki/Timeboxing">timebox</a>.
 Such that <i>tempus fugit</i> is a valuable add-on e.g. when performing a <a href="https://marketplace.firefox.com/app/scrumpoker">ScrumPoker</a>.
-During the <i>Scrum Poker</i> to determine estimates for tasks, user stories, or epics in SCRUM the <i>tempus fugit</i> is able to track the time spent on getting each estimate.
+During the <i>Scrum Poker</i> to determine estimates for tasks, user stories, or epics in SCRUM the <i>tempus fugit</i> is able to track the time left for getting each estimate.

 License
 -------